 - 4 tablespoon unsalted butter

 - 1 ¼ lb extra-large shrimp peeled, deveined with the tails removed

 - pinch cayenne pepper

 - Bring 5 cups of water to boil over high heat.
-Once the water is boiling, whisk in 1 cup of Quick Grits,1/2 tsp salt and 1/4 tsp pepper.
+Once the water is boiling, whisk in 1 cup of Quick Grits,½ teaspoon salt and ¼ teaspoon pepper.
 Reduce heat to low and continue cooking, whisking frequently to prevent lumps.
 Cook for about 5-7 minutes.
-Stir in 2 Tbsp butter and 2 Tbsp cream, if using, and mix well.
+Stir in 2 tablespoon butter and 2 tablespoon cream, if using, and mix well.
 Add the Parmesan cheese and mix well again.
 Remove from heat and cover to keep warm.

 Shrimp and Sauce

 - Season the shrimp with salt and pepper.
-Add 4 Tbsp of butter to a large skillet over medium-high heat.
+Add 4 tablespoon of butter to a large skillet over medium-high heat.
 Add the minced garlic, shrimp and cayenne pepper, and cook, stirring frequently until the shrimp are pink about 3-4 minutes.
-Add chopped parsley, lemon juice, and 4 Tbsp water and mix well to coat the shrimp.
+Add chopped parsley, lemon juice, and 4 tablespoon water and mix well to coat the shrimp.

 - Divide the grits into 4 bowls and top with the shrimp mixture.
 Sprinkle with extra parsley if desired.